 (updated January 21, 2021)

 Welcome MBA, MSA and MSBA students!

-Due to COVID-19 guidelines, all Graduate Business courses will continue to be held online for the Spring 2021 semester.
+Due to COVID-19 guidelines, all Graduate Business courses will be held online during the Spring 2021 semester.
 Faculty and staff continue working towards providing students with a great learning experience during these times.

 There are a few important to-dos before you begin the semester on Monday, January 25, 2021: